psychemedia/storytelling-notes/riddles.md

 [Fol.
 5 b.]

-[40] Q. w* is that as works al day & lies in his one
+[40] Q. w* is that as works all day & lies in his one

 dung al night